-'''

 Increased capacity requirement of rail system = 0.8%)

-'''

-8.3 Interpret the results
+1 8.3 Interpret the results

-The calculations depicted in this guidance are subject to large uncertainties.
-It is a key recommendation to carry out a careful interpretation of results, including an assessment of uncertainty and the GHG impacts of use of revenues from the policy.
-Interpret the results of the calculations following these steps:
+2 The calculations depicted in this methodology are subject to large uncertainties.
+It is a key and the GHG impacts of use of revenues from the policy.
+Interpret the results of the calculations following